--max_list value Modifies the upper bound on the size of
+-max_list value Modifies the upper bound on the size of any

-any list returned by the trading service, namely the returned offers parameter in query, and the next_n operations in OfferIterator and OfferIdIterator.
+list returned by the trading service, namely the returned offers parameter in query, and the next_n operations in OfferIterator and OfferIdIterator.
 The value must be a positive integer.

-Specifies whether to enable support of

-boolean-value modifiable properties. -dynamic_properties Specifies whether to enable support of boolean-value dynamic properties. -proxy offers boolean-value Specifies whether to enable support of proxy offers. -def_hop_count value Sets the default hop count-the default upper bound of depth of links to be traversed in a federated query.
-The value must be a positive integer. -max_hop_count Sets the maximum hop count-the maximum upper bound of depth of links to be traversed in a federated query. -def_follow_policy policy Sets the default federation link follow policy with one of the following values: local_only if_no_local always Sets the limiting link follow policy for all -max_follow_policy policy links of the trader.
+-modifiable properties Specifies whether to enable support of boolean-value modifiable properties. -dynamic properties Specifies whether to enable support of boolean-value dynamic properties. -proxy_offers boolean-value Specifies whether to enable support of proxy offers. -def hop count value Sets the default hop count-the default upper bound of depth of links to be traversed in a federated query.
+The value must be a positive integer. -max_hop_count Sets the maximum hop count-the maximum upper bound of depth of links to be traversed in a federated query. -def_follow_policy policy Sets the default federation link follow policy with one of the following values: local_only if no local alwavs -max_follow_policy policy Sets the limiting link follow policy for all links of the trader.
 This setting overrides both link and importer policies.
-Supply one of the following values: local only if_no_local always -max_link_follow_policy Specifies the most permissive follow policy policy allowed when creating new links with one of the following values: local_only if_no_local always Sets the IOR, in string format, of the -type_repos IOR service type repository.
+Supply one of the following values: local_only if no local always -max_link_follow_policy Specifies the most permissive follow policy policy allowed when creating new links with one of the following values: local_only if_no_local always Sets the IOR, in string format, of the service -type_repos IOR type repository.